eyecatchup/MyCountdown-app/README.md

 Without additional parameters, it will show you the countdown to next New Year's eve.
 _Note: as soon as you set your custom event (see below), the `lang` parameter can be ommited!
 (You *could* have the rest of the texts displayed in German by setting `lang=DE`, though.)_

-There're several options to customize the countdown to fit your needs _(so you save the final Link as a bookmark on your smartphone's home screen, for example)_.
+There're several options to customize the countdown _(so you can save the final Link as a bookmark on your smartphone's home screen, for example)_.

 ---